IVF Treatment In Hyderabad

 - Breast discomfort as a result of excessive oestrogen levels

-- He or she will assess you for issues such as infection, ovarian torsion, and severe ovarian hyperstimulation syndrome.
+The doctor will also assess you for issues such as infection, ovarian torsion, and severe ovarian hyperstimulation syndrome.

 - If you are pregnant, your doctor will recommend you to a gynaecologist or other pregnancy expert for prenatal care.

-- If you want to try another cycle of in vitro fertilisation (IVF), your doctor may recommend actions you may take to increase your chances of getting pregnant through IVF.
+- If you want to try another cycle of in vitro fertilisation (IVF), your doctor may recommend measures you may take to increase your chances of getting pregnant through IVF.

-- The reason behind infertility.
-Having a normal egg production boosts your chances of becoming pregnant with IVF.
+- The reason behind infertility - Having normal egg production boosts your chances of becoming pregnant with IVF.
 Women with severe endometriosis are less likely than women with unexplained infertility to be able to conceive via IVF.

-- Aspects of one's lifestyle.
-Women who smoke had fewer eggs recovered during IVF and are more likely to miscarry.
+- Aspects of one's lifestyle - Women who smoke have fewer eggs to recover during IVF and are more likely to miscarry.